diegoreico/codetestsw/README.md

 ## PROBLEM
-We need help, we have intercepted a list of encrypted coordinates from the death star, in order to restablish the peace in the interplanetary system Stratio needs you to find out the targets positions.
+We need help, we have intercepted a list of encrypted coordinates from the death star, in order to restablish the peace in the interplanetary system needs you to find out the targets positions.

 Our engineers have discovered the decrypt algorithm so we need you to: